CyclistHomeCoder/PIcFrame/README.md

 Download PIcFrame, unzip and run with supplied script.

-Options available and con figurable in PIcFrame_config.py.
+Options available and configurable in PIcFrame_config.py.